imfeldn/swiss-histmetgrids/README.md

 # swiss-histmetgrids
-This repository contains the code for creating daily high-resolution (1x1 km) historical grids for Switzerland from 1763 to 2020 for the following variables:
+This repository contains code to generate daily high-resolution (1x1 km) historical climate grids for Switzerland from 1763 to 2020.
+The following variables are included:

+    Daily maximum and minimum temperature

+    Relative sunshine duration

-Daily maximum temperature, daily minimum temperature, relative sunshine duration, daily mean and minimum relative humidity, uv-wind at 10m.
+    Daily mean and minimum relative humidity

+    UV wind at 10m

-The reconstruction is based on the analogue resampling method and data assimilation.
-Some sample data is provided, but for running the full code, you rely on downloading data from the respective sources stated in the reference.
+The reconstruction uses the analogue resampling method combined with data assimilation.
+Sample data is included in the data/ folder.
+To run the full code, external datasets must be downloaded as specified in the references.

+An example of computed analogue days is provided in the output/ folder, which can be used with the included script to perform data assimilation.

 The code is organized in three folders: